ibm-cloud-docs/event-notifications/en-markdown-formatted-notifications.md

 You can define templates to personalize the notifications sent for certain destinations like Email, Webhook, Slack, PagerDuty, and Event Streams.
 You can use a template as a base and customize it to cater to upcoming requirements.

-However, if you skip defining a template, you can still format notifications for lack, Microsoft Teams, and Email that use markdown formatting.
+However, if you skip defining a template, you can still format notifications for Slack, Microsoft Teams, and Email that use markdown formatting.
 To format notifications by using markdown formatting, you must include `ibmenmarkdown` field in the Event notifications payload.